 Tip # 1: Help them learn to resolve their own conflicts: As tempting as it seems to jump in at the first hint of trouble and pronounce judgement, my humble request to all parents is to not get involved in sibling fights unless the situation threatens to turn violent or ugly.
 If your children bring their problems to you, make sure you hear them out, paying equal attention to both sides.
 Lead them through gentle questioning and encouragement towards finding their own solutions rather than taking sides or offering them a quick-fix resolution to the problem.
 Not only will this teach them negotiation and conflict-resolution skills, but also help them feel heard, respected and valued within the family, and thereby promote a healthy sense of self-esteem and better relationship.

 Tip # 2: Avoid comparisons altogether: There is no such thing as a ‘positive comparison’.
 Any comparison between siblings can seriously damage their self-esteem as well as their relationship.
 Ensure that you convey to each child how special he or she is to you.
 Also, acknowledge both children's strengths and positive qualities.
 Try to ensure that you spend quality one-on-one time with each of your children and provide them with opportunities to explore their own talents and skills as individuals.
-Nurture them separately, as well as together to give them the message that you cherish each of them for who they are.
+Nurture them separately, as well as together, to give them the message that you cherish each of them for who they are.

 Tip # 3: Prevent sibling rivalry by being fair: Often, parents believe that the arrival of the younger sibling means an automatic conversion of the older sibling into a mature, responsible pseudo-adult.
 Please think again.
 Your older child is just that – a child!
 Expecting him to give up all his privileges and let go each time there is a conflict, or give in to the demands of his younger brother or sister just because he is ‘a big boy now’, is absolutely unreasonable.
 Alfred Adler, a renowned psychologist, termed this feeling experienced by the first-born child as ‘dethronement’.
 In his words, ”Dethronement occurs when a young child, initially the focus of attention, is replaced in the mother's affections by a newly arrived infant.“ This can be highly distressing, and the older child may feel abandoned, unloved and unwanted.
 This feeling further gets reinforced each time you insist that the older child give in.
 Instead, in situations where both siblings want the same toy, or have opposing needs, try to avoid proposing any solution.
-Refer to tip # 1 for conflict management, because at its root, improper conflict management is one of the causes of sibling rivalry.
+Refer to Tip # 1 for conflict management, because at its root, improper conflict management is one of the causes of sibling rivalry.

 Tip # 4: Provide opportunities to learn empathy instead of imposing forced sharing: To encourage children to take self-regulated turns with their toys and to allow each child’s needs to be met in a respectful manner, it is necessary to stop forcing children to share their possessions or await their turn.
 When we force children to share, they often feel that their needs are not being acknowledged or met.
 Rather, you can say something along the lines of, “I can see you really want that toy, but your sister wants it, too.
 I wonder how you are both going to work around this situation.”
 You will be amazed at how well your children respond to this kind of non-intrusive, non-instructive yet respectful way of handling the concept of sharing.
-It may not work initially, but when you follow this consistently over time, you will notice your children learning to share and becoming more sensitive to each other’s needs and feelings.
+It may not work initially, but when you follow this consistently over time, you will notice that your children are learning to share and becoming more sensitive to each other’s needs and feelings.

 Mina Dilip, Child Psychologist, Trainee Practitioner in Therapeutic Play Skills (PTUK)